goradd/got/README.md

     {{!=, {{!s or {{!string    HTML escape a go string
     {{!w or {{!bytes           HTML escape a byte slice
     {{!v or {{!stringer        HTML escape a Stringer
-    {{!h                       Escape a go string and and html format breaks and newlines
+    {{!h                       Escape a go string and html format breaks and newlines

 These tags require you to import the "html" package.
 The `{{!h` tag also requires the "strings" package.